Tips for Talking

-Many children come into schools now with reduced language skills and find it difficult to produce some sounds or words.
-A good vocabulary and clear pronunciation helps children in their learning so please feel free to open the document below for some good ways to encourage children to talk.
+Many children start school now with reduced language skills and find it difficult to produce some sounds or words.
+A good vocabulary and clear pronunciation helps children in their learning.
+Below are some good ways to encourage your child to talk.
 Hopefully this will help them get off to the best start possible in school.

 You can also support their language skills by using new words when reading bedtime stories or giving their toys voices during imaginative play, which your child could then use in the future to express themselves more clearly.

 6. Practise good turn-taking with your whole family.

 Children, often find it easier to talk when there are fewer interruptions and they know everyone is listening.
 Talk about the importance of taking turns and listening to each other with your family.
 Practising taking turns with young children can be done successfully by using an object that when held means “It’s my turn to talk” and everyone else must listen!
 Perfect times to practise this are during a family game or at the dinner table.

 We hope you have found these tips from the NHS website useful.